 If your child is in bed before you get home, they should be in a good mood the next day and seem well-rested.
 That's a good indication that the babysitter got them to bed at their regular bedtime.
 If your child is cranky the next day, it might mean they've stayed up later than you had asked for.

 It's not your babysitter's job to act as a maid.
-After all, the vast majority of their attention should go toward looking after your kid, not cleaning up.
-But a good babysitter should do their best to leave your home at least as clean as they found it.
+After all, the vast majority of their attention should go toward looking after your children, not cleaning up. good babysitter should do their best to leave your home at least as clean as they found it.
 That means doing some basic tidying and cleaning after meals or craft time.

 An above-average babysitter might even clean up toys, wash the dishes, or do other tasks after your child has gone to bed, as an added bonus.